15 Best Movies About Strong Women (Female-Led Films Worth Watching)

 Hidden Figures (2016) – Dir.
 Theodore Melfi

-Three brilliant Black women behind NASA’s biggest breakthroughs - and the systemic barriers they dismantled on the way.
+Three brilliant Black women behind NASA's biggest breakthroughs, and the systemic barriers they dismantled on the way.
 Quiet genius, loud impact.
+One of the most important films on this list.

 Erin Brockovich (2000) – Dir.
 Steven Soderbergh

 A single mother with no legal degree, no filter, and no time for excuses.
-Julia Roberts shows what happens when persistence goes up against power - and wins.
+Julia Roberts shows what happens when persistence goes up against power, and wins.
+Still one of the best performances of her career.

 Suffragette (2015) – Dir.
 Sarah Gavron